 Here's what you'll need to make the recipe:

 - Cod fillets or loins.
 You'll find large cod fillets available at the fish counter.
-You may also find smaller cod loins, which are the middle section of the fillets and considered premium quality.
-It's easier to work with smaller pieces of fish, so cut larger fillets as needed.
+You may also find smaller cod loins, which are the middle section of the fillets and are considered premium quality.
+It's easier to work with smaller fish pieces, so cut larger fillets as needed.

-- Note: Pollack, scrod and white fish may be packaged as cod.
-See 6 common types of cod according to by Southern Living magazine.
+- Note: Pollack, scrod, and white fish may be packaged as cod.
+See 6 common types of cod according to Southern Living magazine.

 - Blackened seasoning.
 This is often labeled Cajun or Creole seasoning in the grocery store.
 Cajun blends tend to favor the heat from cayenne pepper.
 Creole spices incorporate more herbs like oregano and thyme.
 We included our DIY blend with a bold flavor in the recipe card below.

 - Olive oil.
-Butter can be used along with the olive oil to create the crust on the fish fillets.
-When you're heating up the olive oil, add about 1 Tablespoon to the pan.
+Butter can be used with olive oil to create the crust on the fish fillets.
+When heating up the olive oil, add about 1 Tablespoon to the pan.

-- Honey (optional) To keep this a strictly low-carb recipe, leave out the honey.
+- Honey (optional) Leave out the honey to keep this a strictly low-carb recipe.
 However, you don't need much to achieve a balance of sweet and spicy. ½ teaspoon per serving adds about 10 calories and 2.8 carbohydrates.

 Other Fish You Can Use

-Fish with firm, meaty flesh work well in this recipe.
-Salmon, corvina, tilapia, mahi mahi, and grouper are all good choices.
+Fish with firm, meaty flesh works well in this recipe.
+Salmon, Corvina, tilapia, mahi-mahi, and grouper are good choices.